Skip to Content

 Method 1 Using a Third Party App to Inspect an Element 4

-Step 5: Launch the application and search for any website you would like to edit.
-In this example, we will be using Yahoo mail.
+Step 5: Launch the application and search for any website you would like to inspect.
+In this example, we will be using Yahoo Mail.

 Method 1 Using a Third Party App to Inspect an Element 5